 With year-round delightful weather Phoenix is home to hundreds of events and festivals.If you like food, music, art, sports or all of them then Phoenix might be the best spot in the USA.
 While this list is a little arbitrary considering tastes, this is a ranking of the best overall experiences in Phoenix of the must-do events.

-For other things to do in Phoenix checkout:
+For other things to do in Phoenix check out these articles:

 1. Waste Management Phoenix Open

 Timing: Typically the last week in January through first weekend of February.

 Billed as the greatest party on grass the WMO doesn’t disappoint even if you hate golf.
 The WMO can be compared to the Kentucky Derby or Indy 500 and should definitely be a bucket-list item.
 Each year this event gets more ridiculous adding more bars along the fairways, people, food and more chaos.
 Fun can be had whether you get a general admission ticket or spend some cash to get into the coveted 16th Green Skyboxes or the Greenskeeper area.

 The WMO also doubles down with the Coors Light Birds Nest, which is a set of great nightly concerts showcasing top level artists and bands nightly.
 If you didn’t have enough fun at the event then head over to the Birds Nest and keep the party going.
 If there are any negatives it is that it is getting too popular with Saturday being chaos, lineups and significant growing prices each year.

 Country Thunder is the perfect sized music festival with some of the best acts in country music.
 It isn’t too big like Coachella where it takes an hour to get in and you spend the entire event lining up.
 Country Thunder also has all of the fun, entertainment and amazing acts that you want in a music festival.
 Not to mention the RV park is connected to the event making it extremely convenient to come and go as you please whether you want to pre-game, post-game or have a nap mid-game.